NativeScript-Use/NativeScript-Use/packages/vue/src/useBreakpoints/index.md

   '2xl': 632,
   '4xl': 888,
 };
-// Or you can define the breakpoints you need const breakpoints = useBreakpoints({
+// ⚡ you can define the breakpoints you need const breakpoints = useBreakpoints({
   mobile: 0,
   tablet: 640,